Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 And this is how the English version would look:
 ![Example email](/assets/smlepnews_english.png)

-The emails design is pretty poor in my opinion but it brings me the information I need each morning so I don't think I will try to spend hours to try to have pretty emails since the email part is not the main purpose of this project.
+The email design is pretty poor in my opinion, but it brings me the information I need each morning so I don't think I will try to spend hours to try to have pretty emails since the email part is not the main purpose of this project.